bcorwin/moon_lamp/README.md

 ## Precipitation
 This screen shows the type of precipitation and the probability for the day.
-Pink means snow and purple means rain and the number of sections that are lit up corresponds to the percent change of that happening for the day.
+Violet means snow and Blue-violet means rain and the number of sections that are lit up corresponds to the percent change of that happening for the day.
 If the percent of precipitation is very low (<8%), this screen will not show up.